 Cholangiocarcinoma is a rare disease.

-About 8-10,000 people are diagnosed each year.
+About 8-10,000 people are diagnosed each year, but estimates vary and that incidence continues to increase.

 Two-thirds of patients are 65 or older when diagnosed; the average age of extrahepatic cholangiocarcinoma is 72 and for intrahepatic cholangiocarcinoma it’s 70.
-It’s slightly more common in men than women.

 Like many other rare GI cancers, cholangiocarcinoma is often caught at late stages, when it’s most difficult to treat.
 Doctors use what’s called “survival statistics” to understand the likelihood of a patient beating the disease.